BoraSoylu/fw-backend/README.md

 For more information on the Coingecko API, please refer to the [official documentation](https://www.coingecko.com/en/api/documentation).

-Farazy Wallet is built using the following technologies:
+## Farazy Wallet is built using the following technologies

 - **TypeScript**: A typed superset of JavaScript that provides better type checking and developer experience.
 With TypeScript, developers can catch errors before runtime, which makes the development process more efficient.